Your BEST Homeschool

 Weekly Facebook Live chalk pastel art tutorials.
 These have been such a huge blessing!
 We love seeing photos from families and hearing about how much they are building a love of art.
 We look forward to our May the 4th Be With You event next week.

-Are you finishing your homeschool year in the next couple of weeks too?
+Are you finishing your homeschool year or celebrating a homeschool graduate in the next couple of weeks too?

 Related